ImgBotApp/InternetNL/faqs/report/score/content_pl.md

-- Internet.nl has three main tests consisting of test parts that consist of subtests.
+- Internet.nl contains three main tests consisting of test sections that consist of subtests.
+For example, one of the main tests is the website test which contains a test section on HTTPS that has a subtest on HSTS.
-- Each main test is resulting in a percentage test score.
+- Each main test is resulting in an overall percentage score.
-- Every test part of a main test weighs more or less the same in the percentage score.
-So if a main test consists of 4 test parts, the maximum score for every test part is 25%.
+- Every test section of a main test weighs more or less evenly in the overall percentage score.
+So if a main test consists of four test parts, the maximum score for every test part is 25%.
+- Websites with a perfect score of 100% will be added to the [Hall of Fame](/halloffame/).